 - Premier Silver members flying in United Economy between the U.S. and Europe are allowed two bags with a maximum weight of 70 lbs.
 (32 kg) per bag.

 GTE’s Take – This is a pretty lame benefit.
 How often does anyone check in 3 large pieces of luggage?
 Sounds like a logistical nightmare.

 As of September 18, 2018, Premier 1K® members are called to board during pre-boarding and Premier Gold members now board in Group 1.

 GTE’s Take – In theory this sounds great for 1K members, but as any Global Services members can attest, pre-boarding is already a mess.
-The lines for group 1 and 2 are so long that it’s nearly impossible for one to get to the front, while everyone in line thinks you are trying to jump ahead of them.
-Also, “preboard” still has a specific order, which is children / disabled / military personelle, Global Services, then 1K.
-United needs to rethink their whole boarding process, as this stuff just doesn’t happen on 5 star airlines.
+The lines for groups 1 and 2 are so long that it’s nearly impossible for one to get to the front, while everyone in line thinks you are trying to jump ahead of them.
+Also, “preboard” still has a specific order, which is children /disabled/military personnel, Global Services, then 1K.
+United needs to rethink its whole boarding process, as this stuff just doesn’t happen on 5-star airlines.

 Premier status qualification